nirvaris/nirvaris-profile/README.md

 - [Nirvaris Default Theme](https://github.com/nirvaris/nirvaris-theme-default)
 - [Nirvaris Style Snippet](https://github.com/nirvaris/nirvaris-theme-default)

+There is a re

 # Quick start
 -

 - Django admin must be installed, of course, and you have to run migrate.
 The app itself does not have any models.

-- You can use pip from git to install it:
+- You can use pip from git to install it.
+The dependencies are not in PyPi.

 ```
 pip install git+https://github.com/nirvaris/nirvaris-profile